behinger/EEG-trigger-check/LcdCheck.md

 # LCD Monitor Check

-## Aim
+## Introduction

-We tried to find out about the delays of LCD monitors during the presentation of stimuli.
-Therefore we checked different monitors of different brands on 60Hz, 120Hz and one on 144Hz.
-We hoped to find a more or less constant delay, so that it's possible to include this data in EEG-experiments.
-Furthermore we checked how long it will take to send a Trigger and get a response implemented by matlab.

-Finally we wanted to have a graph, on which you can see how much delay the used monitor will have.
+Even modern LCD monitors have an input lag (response time).
+In psychophyscial Experiments (especially EEG) it is important to ensure proper timing, thus we measured the total response time of various LCD monitors in our lab.
+We measured different Brands at different Refresh Rates up to 144Hz.
+In summary we find short delays for BenQ XL2420T and XL2430T.

-## Method
+## Methods

-First of all we wrote one script for the presentation of stimuli and one for analyzing the data.
-We measured with two luminance sensors, an ANT 64, presented from Matlab (Ubuntu generic) and recorded with ASA-lab (windows).
+Our presentation script can be found [here](./code/trigger_test_rdy.m).
+We measured with two custom-made luminance sensors and a TMSI Refa-8 amplifier at 2048Hz.
+Stimuli were presented using [PsychoToolbox](http://psychtoolbox.org/) under Ubuntu 14.

 #### Sensors
-LCD monitors are usually refreshing/updating the screen with 60Hz(so 60 times a second) from top to the buttom.
-That's why there is always a delay between the upper part of the screen and the lower part.
-To also check this delay we used to sensors, our sensor 1 is measuring the voltage in the upper left corner, sensor 2 the opposite.
+LCD monitors are usually refreshing the screen from top to the bottom.
+That's why there is a delay between the updating of the upper part of the screen and the lower part.
+To precisely quantify this delay we used two sensors, *Sensor 1* on the upper left corner, and *Sensor 2* on the lower right corner.
+Due to our sensor design, we have different dynamic ranges for each sensor and also each montage on the displays.
+Importantly, this does not influence the features we are interested in, as this represents only a linear scaling of the voltage but the time properties are still the same.

+Note: Depending on the back light technique, it is important to measure the monitors on the highest monitor brightness due to PWM, a technique that modulates the brigthness of the back light with a certain frequency (in our monitors ~185Hz).

 #### Delays
-In fact we have three interesting time-differences.
+There are three time-differences of interest.
-The "raise time" is the time a monitor needs to change from a color to an other.
+The *raise time* is the time the LCD-crystals needs to change from one luminance to another.
-The "reaction time" is the time a monitor needs to react on the input.
-Thus it is the time between the trigger and the moment in which the monitor begins to change the color.
+The *reaction time* is the time between the computer-command to show an image and the moment in which the monitor begins to change the luminance.
-The "response time" consists of the raise time and the response time, so it's the hole delay from the trigger until the color is switched.
+The *response time* is the sum of the raise time and the response time, thus the full input lag.

-#### Measuring
+#### Presentation
-We decided to take black, gray and white as testing-colors.
-Thus we had six different color changes  (with one trigger for each): black-gray, black-white, gray-black, gray-white, white-black and white-gray.
-For each switch we had 400 trials.
-It was also important to measure the monitors on the highest brightness, because otherwise the back light starts to fluctuate which causes much bigger delays.
-In addition to the standard-flipping-presentation (with 150ms + random between the colors) we measured the "as-fast-as-possible-flipping".

-Unfortunately our Sensors were recognizing different voltages during presenting the same color and also the individual sensor was not constantly recognizing voltage, although it was the same color.
-Luckily this bug is not influencing the data we are interested in, because it doesn't matter which level of voltage it reaches, it's just important how much time it takes.
-Thus this brought no interpretation problems.
+The LCD-crystals change their color with different speeds, depending on the current and future target color.
+Therefore, we used three colors: Black, White and Gray and pairwise switches (6 in total).
+We showed full-display stimuli for 150ms + uniform jitter of up to 25ms.
+A trigger marking the flip of the graphics card was send using a parallel port.
+After 400 trials for each switch, we additionally measured display luminances when changing from white to black and back at every frame.
+We used the synchronous setting from psychotoolbox, that means, the command waits for the flip-onset of the graphics card and is thereby synchronous to the vertical retrace of the monitor ([more details here](http://docs.psychtoolbox.org/Flip)).

 ##### Monitors
        | 60Hz | 120Hz | 144Hz